gyuujiru1212112/real-time-chat-app/README.md

   - Check the status based on username: `check [username]`
   - Create private chat with a user: `private-chat [with_user_name]`
   - Resume private chat: `resume-chat []`
+  - List all the private chat recipients: `list-recipients`
   - Create chat room with a list of users: `chat-room [group_name] [user1] [user2] [user3]...`
   - Join an existing chat room: `[]`
-  - List private chat partners: `list-chat-partners`
   - List existing chat rooms: `list-chat-rooms`
   - Quit the program: `exit`